stephancill/stupid-wallet/CONTRIBUTING.md

-## Contributing to ios-wallet
+## Contributing to stupid wallet

 Thank you for your interest in contributing!
-This project is an iOS Wallet app with a Safari Web Extension that injects an EIP-1193 provider and supports multi-provider discovery via EIP-6963.
+This project is a stupid wallet app with a Safari Web Extension that injects an EIP-1193 provider and supports multi-provider discovery via EIP-6963.
 This document explains the architecture, how to set up your environment, and how to submit contributions.

 ### Architecture Overview